mksglu/countly-mcp/readme.md

 # Countly MCP Server

+> ⚠️ **UNOFFICIAL PROJECT** - This is NOT an official Countly project.
+It's an independent MCP server implementation for Countly Analytics integration.

 A production-ready **Cloudflare Workers-based MCP (Model Context Protocol) Server** for seamless integration with Countly Analytics.
-Built with TypeScript, Durable Objects, and SSE (Server-Sent Events) for real-time session management.
+Built with TypeScript and SSE (Server-Sent Events) for real-time session management.

 ## 🎯 Overview